 Response - The spruce tree in the east side yard is proposed to remain based on neighbor comments.
+The spruce tree is not a historically significant landmark tree but is protected in the proposed project.

 1.12 Provide an appropriate context for historic structures.
 See diagram.